Somayyah/mohammed_S-htu_devops_ab_submission/README.md

 ```
 docker build --no-cache . -t kunsol-image
 ```
-Docker image build --> Successfull.
+Docker image build --> Successful.

 To run the container via:
 ```
 docker run -v $(pwd):/home/node/app/ --name konsul kunsol-image
 ```
 to build our website we use ```serve -d```:
-_step 1 :_ Copy the content of dist/ folder from the container to host's working directory
+_step 1:_ Copy the content of dist/ folder from the container to the host's working directory
 ```
 docker cp konsul:/home/node/build/dist ./dist
 ```
-_step 2 :_ launch the website with the command serve
+_step 2:_ launch the website with the command serve
 ```
 serve -d dist/
 ```